sujitkc/calendar/README.md

 Required:
 Ocaml compiler for compilation.

-Compiling the program:
+Compiling the program along with the lecture example: make
-ocamlc calendar.ml -o calendar

-Running the program
+Running the lecture example program
-./calendar
+./lecture